 - C1.
 Communicate ideas and arguments in a variety of written formats - C2.
 Communicate ideas and arguments orally and in the context of formal presentations - C3.
-Use statistical techniques and other methods to analyse and evaluate evidence - C4.
+Use data and quantitative and qualitative techniques appropriately and effectively - C4.
 Work independently demonstrating initiative, self-organisation and time-management - C5.
 Collaborate with others and contribute effectively to the achievement of common goals - C6.
 Identify, select and draw upon a range of sources of printed, electronic and other material as a means to the development and presentation of arguments and evidence.